xdavidel/ce_car/README.md

-# C++ Exercise: Car 4
+# C++ Exercise: Car 5

-Improve your Car class by adding a copy constructor and using initialization list where applicable.
+Add comparison methods to your Car class, each one receiving two Car objects and returning the “larger” one.